netmanito/netmanito.github.io/_posts/2016-03-15-elk-definitive-guide.md

 ---
 # INSTALL LOGSTASH-ELASTICSEARCH-KIBANA + LOGSTASH FORWARDERS

+These are my experiences with ELK, and I'm storing all I find useful or interesting here.

 In this tutorial, we will go over the installation of the Elasticsearch ELK Stack on CentOS 7-that is, Elasticsearch 1.4.4, Logstash 1.5.0, and Kibana 4.
 We will also show you how to configure it to gather and visualize the syslogs of your systems in a centralized location.
 Logstash is an open source tool for collecting, parsing, and storing logs for future use.
 Kibana 4 is a web interface that can be used to search and view the logs that Logstash has indexed.
 Both of these tools are based on Elasticsearch.

 Our Logstash / Kibana setup has four main components: